 INTRODUCTION

-Forced criminality:
+Forced Criminality:

 The act of employing individuals in criminal activities through coercion could be defined as “Forced Criminality.”
 This concept is intrinsically linked to the broader notion of “Forced Labour,” which is defined as “all work or service exacted from any person under the threat of a penalty, for which the individual has not offered themselves voluntarily.”[1]
 The domestic law of Sri Lanka aligns with international standards in providing a similar definition of forced labour.[2]
 Such practices constitute a gross violation of Articles 4 and 23 of the Universal Declaration of Human Rights.
 In this context, human trafficking is recognized as a form of modern slavery.
 When victims of human trafficking are compelled to engage in unlawful activities under duress, they are subjected to forced criminality.